-The members of Mont Alto are all experienced professional musicians who are never happier than when working in a small chamber group, reviving long-forgotten music.
+The members of Mont Alto are all experienced professional musicians who are never happier than when working in a small chamber group, reviving this long-neglected music.

 Britt Swenson received her B.M. and M.M. degrees from the Juilliard School.
 She made her Carnegie Hall debut soloing with the New York Pops Orchestra.
 She has performed throughout the US, Europe and Asia with such artists as Jean Pierre Rampal, Mstislav Rostroprovich and Yehudi Menuhin.
 Britt has been featured on NPR's "Performance Today" and "Music from the Grand Teton Music Festival."
 She has recorded extensively as soloist in Vivaldi Four Seasons with the Bismarck Symphony, as a chamber musician, as violinist with Mont Alto Motion Picture Orchestra and in over 30 Hollywood movie soundtracks.

 Awarded the prestigious Frank Huntington Beebe Fellowship, Britt spent a year studying at the Mozarteum Academy in Salzburg, Austria.
 Currently Britt is a member of Colorado Ballet Orchestra.
 A devoted teacher, Britt is on the faculty at Parlando School for the Arts in Boulder and has been a teaching fellow at Harvard University.